What is Supervised Machine Learning?

 • Is there a specific use case of machine learning in which you are especially interested?
 Consider the data and purpose.

-Defining ML
+Defining AI and ML

 • Artificial Intelligence (AI) (i.e., GPT-4): Simulating human intelligence through the use of computers